Make no mistake.

 To conclude.
 The continuing militarization of international policy, as illustrated by the failed interventions in Afghanistan, Iraq, and Libya, has proven ruinous.
 You can’t bomb Ebola, garrison against the Zika virus, or despatch an expeditionary force to occupy the alternatives to a carbon economy.
 It is long past time that science diplomacy, and attention to international S&T issues more generally, be moved out of the shadows and into the light.
 SD should become the preoccupation of both foreign ministries and international organizations, with priorities and resources reallocated accordingly.

-This will mean radical institutional and human resource policy reforms, a host of new approaches to training, recruitment and promotion, and a revolution in bureaucratic culture, while improving their physical condition with the right supplements, discover more about this here.
+This will mean radical institutional and human resource policy reforms, a host of new approaches to training, recruitment and promotion, and a revolution in bureaucratic culture.
 Concern over the scientific unknown on the part of diplomats, and discomfort with politics and diplomacy on the part of scientists must be overcome and give way to a pattern of closer association, cross-fertilization and the habit of regular exchange and interaction.
 As is happening elsewhere in the worlds of commerce and public administration, the lateral and the supple must replace rigid hierarchy and authoritarian interpersonal relations if wicked issues are to be successfully resolved.

 One can easily understand why scientists and diplomats make strange bedfellows, and why they appear to have trouble communicating on the rare occasions when they do meet.
 But there are shared objectives that the two worlds might build on.
 Both science and diplomacy seek to use reason to bring order and understanding to their otherwise roiling and disorderly realms.
 Perhaps that is a basis for better collaboration in the future.